talhajjaj/read04/README.md

 age = 20

 there is atypes of data :

 - NUMERIC DATA TYPE : to handle numbers such : 4 , 55

--STRING DATA TYPE  :its consist  letters you can add quots but you should be attentive, These can be single or double quotes, but the opening quote , its means that you must match the closing quot.
+- STRING DATA TYPE  :its consist  letters you can add quots but you should be attentive, These can be single or double quotes, but the opening quote , its means that you must match the closing quot.

--BOOLEAN DATA TYPE :Boolean data types can have one of two values: true or false.
+- BOOLEAN DATA TYPE :Boolean data types can have one of two values: true or false.